Toronto streetcar system: Non-revenue streetcar tracks

+While the loop along Church, Wellington and York Streets south of King Street resembles the single-track, non-revenue tracks along Adelaide and Richmond Streets, it is revenue track used to turn back 503 Kingston Rd streetcars.

 Richmond, Adelaide, Wellington and York Streets used to be two-way streets with double streetcar tracks.
 After these streets were converted to one-way streets, the TTC had to abandon the use of the wrong-way track.

-To accommodate construction of the Ontario Line near Queen station, Metrolinx, the line's sponsor, requires the suspension of streetcar traffic between Church and York Streets for 4.5 years.
-Metrolinx agreed to construct a new southbound streetcar track on York Street at least to Adelaide Street West, and a new eastbound streetcar track on Adelaide Street between York and Victoria Streets.
+To accommodate construction of the Ontario Line near Queen station, Metrolinx, the line's sponsor, required the suspension of streetcar traffic between Church and York Streets for 4.5 years.
+Thus, two new tracks were built: a new southbound streetcar track on York Street to Adelaide Street, and a new eastbound streetcar track on Adelaide Street between York and Victoria Streets.
 During the diversion, westbound 501 Queen streetcars would divert via Church, Richmond and York Streets while eastbound streetcars would divert via York, Adelaide and Church Streets.
-After Queen Street reopens to through traffic, the new streetcar tracks would be retained as non-revenue tracks to provide the TTC with flexibility for future diversions.
-The City of Toronto also intends to restore non-revenue streetcar tracks on Adelaide Street between Charlotte and York Streets in addition to the restoration of tracks between York and Victoria Streets to provide further flexibility for diversions.
+After Queen Street reopens to through traffic, the new streetcar tracks would be retained as non-revenue tracks to provide the TTC with flexibility for future diversions and Ontario Line closures.
+These new tracks went into service on November 6, 2024, for the long-term diversion.
+The City of Toronto also restored non-revenue streetcar tracks on Adelaide Street between Charlotte and York Streets in addition to the restoration of tracks between York and Victoria Streets to provide further flexibility for diversions.